Ryukotsuki/Poke-Manager/README.md

 ## 📝 Notes

-- 🪟 **Windows only**: Poke Manager is built for Windows desktop use.
+- 🖥️ **Platform support**: Core launching, mod management, downloads, and update checks support Windows, macOS, and Linux.
+Windows still has the most complete true-borderless window manipulation.
-- 📁 **Install location**: Placing the app inside your main PokeMMO folder gives the best experience.
+- 📁 **Install location**: Poke Manager no longer needs to be inside your PokeMMO folder.
+The selected PokeMMO path is saved in `Runtime/settings.json`.
+- 🐧 **Linux icon note**: Linux file managers usually cannot show a custom icon on a raw executable file.
+Poke Manager auto-installs a user app-menu launcher on first packaged launch.
+You can still use `PokeManager.desktop` or `Install Linux Launcher.sh` manually if needed.
+- 🍎 **macOS launch note**: Move `PokeManager.app` to **Applications**, then open it from Finder or run `open /Applications/PokeManager.app`.
+A `.app` is a bundle directory, not a terminal executable.
 - 🌐 **Internet required**: Downloads, update checks, presets, and some community links require internet access.
 - 🔤 **Strings**: Strings are limited to English, and only one strings package should be used at a time.
 - 🎮 **Game state**: Some actions may ask you to close PokeMMO before installing or removing files.
-- 🛠️ **Troubleshooting**: Check the local `logs` folder if something fails.
+- 🛠️ **Troubleshooting**: Check `Runtime/logs` if something fails.

+---

 ## 💖 Support